shubham0204/Multimodal_Summarization/LOG.md

 - Read methodology of paper "Video QA with Prior Knowledge"

 #### Chinmay
+- Integrated pretrained ML Model for Speech Recognition with Swift app.
+- Read research paper on Video QA using BERT

 ### Week 1 ( 19/09/2022 - 25/09/2022 )